Binse-Park/PerfAnalyser/README.md

 - to measure cache hits rate after periodic threads are started.
 - to measure page faults rate after periodic threads are started.
 - to measure cpu-cycles after periodic threads are started.
+- to measure bus rate after periodic threads are started.

 External Links